How to develop a leaving care plan

 - Keep in mind that it is likely the young person will be feeling anxious and worried about leaving care, even if planning has been taking place.
 Wherever possible check in with the young person regularly leading up to their 18th birthday to support them through this period.

-For more information, FACS caseworkers can refer to the Leaving care and after care practice mandate (FACS login required).
+For more information, DCJ caseworkers can refer to the Leaving care and after care practice mandate (DCJ login required).